Skip to content

 The question of whether or not to pre-medicate is an important one — so it’s vital that you share all relevant medical information with your doctors and dentists, and make sure everyone is in the loop.
 That way, the best decisions can be made regarding your treatment.

-If you have questions about premedication before dental treatment, please contact us or schedule an appointment for a consultation.
+If you have questions about premedication before dental treatment, please contact us.

 Recent Posts